Arrow Electronics wins EU okay for Altimate buy

-BRUSSELS U.S. technology distributor Arrow Electronics (ARW.N) secured EU regulatory clearance on Tuesday to buy French-based computing product distributor Altimate for 48.1 million euros ($60 million).
+BRUSSELS, June 26 U.S. technology distributor Arrow Electronics secured EU regulatory clearance on Tuesday to buy French-based computing product distributor Altimate for 48.1 million euros ($60 million).

-Altimate is a unit of Irish business services group DCC Plc DCC.I.
+Altimate is a unit of Irish business services group DCC Plc .

 The European Commission, the EU competition watchdog, said the two firms are both active in wholesale markets for distributing computer and IT products and that regulators had looked in particular into distribution of data storage products in Spain and Portugal.